amadeus4dev/developer-guides/docs/resources/hotels.md

 ## Booking the Hotel

-The [Hotel Booking API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-booking/api-reference) is the final step in the Hotel booking flow.
-By making a `POST` request with the offer Id returned by the Hotel Search API, the guest information, and the payment information, you can create a booking directly on the hotel reservation system.
+The [Hotel Booking API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-booking/api-reference) is the final step in the hotel booking flow.
+By making a `POST` request with the offer Id returned by the Hotel Search API, the guest information, and the payment information, you can create a booking directly in the hotel reservation system.

 ```bash
 POST https://test.api.amadeus.com/v1/booking/hotel-bookings \